3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

   It is not recommended anymore as the chance of making a syntax mistake is way higher and requires more effort to extend for lots of accounts.
 </details>

 &nbsp;

+**Tip:** If you have already started the bot before and want to log in all previously cached accounts, provide the special syntax `*:cookie` as an account instead of manually listing the accounts with username & password.

+&nbsp;

 #### Config: <a href="https://youtu.be/8J78rC9Z28U?t=181" target="_blank"><img align="right" src="https://img.shields.io/badge/YouTube-Tutorial%20section-red"></a>